CABLE LAYING 101: A COMPREHENSIVE GUIDE

 DEPTH OF POWER CABLES LAYING:

-• For cables, 3.3 KV to 11 kV Voltage rating: 0.9m
+• For cables of 3.3 KV to 11 kV: 0.9m

-• Cables, 22 kV, 33 kV Voltage rating: 1.05 m
+• Cables of 22 kV, 33 KV: 1.05 m

-• Low voltage and control cables = 0.75 m
+• Low voltage and control cables: 0.75 m

 • Cables at road crossings: 1.00 m